pages-themes/hacker/README.md

     ```
 3. Add any custom CSS (or Sass, including imports) you'd like immediately after the `@import` line

+*Note: If you'd like to change the theme's Sass variables, you must set new values before the `@import` line in your stylesheet.*

 ### Layouts

 If you'd like to change the theme's HTML layout: